-6 Outrageous Ways to Eat Egg in The Hole
+6 Outrageous Ways to an Eat Egg in a Hole

 The classic Egg in a Hole is a brilliant way to tackle breakfast, bringing toast and a sunny side up gem together in one pan.
 So quick, easy and satisfying.
 But guess what?
 This simple dish is ripe for all sorts of clever remakes, and we've come up with half a dozen that are sure to appeal to every kind of egg lover gathered around your breakfast table.